Visiting Hours Encourage Friends and Family to Spend Time With Patients

 - If you are planning to visit, please contact the parent/guardian of the child to be added to the visitor list as the parent/guardian desires.

-University Hospitals Geauga Medical Center encourages family members and friends of patients to visit frequently.
-While we have no formal visiting hours, and try to be as flexible as possible to meet you and your support persons’ needs, under certain circumstances it may be necessary to limit visitation.
-For instance, visitation may be restricted to abide by a patient’s preferences, to control the spread of infection, to heed a physician or nurse’s best clinical judgment or if visitation interferes with the care of the patient or other patients, to maintain privacy or to ensure a quiet, restful atmosphere for a patient or a patient’s roommate.
+It is your right to have support persons* (visitors) come to see you or your child in the hospital.
+We welcome and encourage their visits, and we try to be as flexible as possible to meet your and your support persons’ needs.
+Under certain circumstances, it may be necessary to limit visitation.
+For instance, visitation may be restricted to abide by a parent/patient’s preferences; to control the spread of infection; to heed a physician or nurse’s best clinical judgment; if visitation interferes with the care of the patient or other patients; to maintain privacy; or to ensure a quiet, restful atmosphere for the patient or the patient’s roommate.
 You are entitled to an explanation whenever a restriction is placed on visitation.

-General University Hospitals Visitation Guidelines for Adult Patients:
+General University Hospitals Visitation Guidelines for Pediatric Patients:

 - Please check with the nurse for any specific visitation guidelines for your nursing unit.

-- Please check with nursing personnel before visiting with children and infants.
+- Please check with nursing personnel before bringing young siblings or children to visit.

 - Please don’t visit if you are sick or might have a cold or other illness.

-- Ensure that children who visit are supervised by an adult other than the patient.
+- Ensure that children who visit are supervised by an adult at all times.

 - Keep voices low.

 - Please do not bring latex balloons to the hospital.

 * A support person can be a spouse, family member, same-sex partner, friend or other individual who supports the patient during his or her hospital stay.
 There is no limit to who may be designated a support person by the patient and no restrictions based on race, color, national origin, religion, sex, gender identity, sexual orientation or disability.

 General and Patient Information